ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 The second difference is that the `nobuild` input is not specified.
 To add the version suffix to the package a build is necessary.
 Because of this, the order of these two tasks is also important.
 If you create the prerelease version first and then the release version (and have `nobuild` set to `true`), the release version assemblies will have a product version containing the prerelease suffix.
 The product version would be `1.2.0-20190820.1` instead of `1.2.0`.

-The last step in the build stage is to publish the packages as an artifact of the pipeline.
+The last step in the _Build_ stage is to publish the packages as an artifact of the pipeline.
 Making it possible to access them in subsequent stages.
 Add the following task to create a 'packages' artifact in the pipeline.

 ```yaml
     - task: PublishBuildArtifacts@1